Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 What to Eat

 Real Ale: Liverpool has brilliant breweries.
-Cains is the old one (though it's complicated).
+Cains is the old one (though it's complicated—closed and reopened multiple times).
 Liverpool Organic Brewery, Love Lane, Mad Hatter—all worth seeking out.

 What to Skip